20 Best Employee Training Software Shortlist

 Best employing training gamification & engagement tracking

-Why I picked Kallidus Learn:
+Why I Picked Kallidus Learn

-Kallidus Learn Standout Features & Integrations:
+Kallidus Learn Key Features

 Integrations include popular HR and performance platforms, including JazzHR, Lever, Workday, ADP, Paylocity, and 15Five, as well as other HRIS and performance systems via API connectivity.

-Pros and cons
+Pros and Cons

 Pros: